taeyoungP/JATE_Text_Editor/README.md

 * A link to deployed application(Heroku): https://warm-peak-56584.herokuapp.com/

 * How to Use:
   * This page is a progressive web application and can be installed to user's pc.
-Click install button on the page or button next url to install the application.
+Click install button on the page or button next to address bar of the browser to install the application.
     ![app-example](./assets/app-example.png)
   * The content of editor will be saved when it losts its focus.
 In other words, while text cursor is blinking, editor is still editing the text.
 To save text content, click outside of editor so the text cursor isn't blinking.
   * Editor can be used online and offline.